Midcounties Co-operative: Energy supply

 The Midcounties Co-operative's energy business, The Co-operative Energy, supplied gas and electricity to UK homes.
 The business was established in 2010, launching as a lately internet based provider but was largely unknown.
 Criticised by customers in 2015 after a failed IT upgrade to its online customer service and billing system caused numerous problems and a large backlog in dealing with issues.
 In the first quarter of 2015 it was the fourth most complained about utility company, measured in complaints per thousand customers.
 In subsequent quarters it became the second worst and then the worst for the period July–September according to the official Energy Ombudsman.
 By the end of 2016 these issues had been resolved and the company was paying out £1.8 million in compensation to customers.

 The Midcounties Co-operative announced the sale of its energy supply business, including Flow Energy, GB Energy and Co-op Energy, to Octopus Group for an undisclosed sum in August 2019.
 Customers were transferred to Octopus Energy, while Midcounties continues to market and distribute energy products under the Co-op Energy brand.

 Newspaper delivery to homes

-The Society briefly ran a service offering newspaper delivery.
+The society briefly ran a service offering newspaper delivery.
 It's grocery stores continue to sell newspapers but the traditional newsagent home delivery business was exited.

 Pharmacy

-In 2021, the Midcounties Co-operative completed a review of its Healthcare business selling 29 of its 30 pharmacies branches to focus on its digital healthcare offering.
-The pharmacy group controlled the cooppharmacy.coop website and in 2013 launched an Online Doctor service providing online medical care and prescriptions direct to customers' homes.
+In 2021, the Midcounties Co-operative completed a review of its health care business selling 29 of its 30 pharmacies branches to focus on its digital healthcare offering.
+The pharmacy group controlled the cooppharmacy.coop website and in 2013 launched an online doctor service providing online medical care and prescriptions direct to customers' homes.
 The online pharmacy business ceased trading in January 2023.

 Health Food Store

-The Society operated a single store, with a small, dedicated team, for approximately 20 years.
+The society operated a single store, with a small, dedicated team, for approximately 20 years.